firefox-devtools/profiler/docs-developer/call-tree.md

       E       G
 ```

 This structure makes it much easier to tell where time is being spent in different parts of the application.
 Here the call tree shows that function `A` is the root of our samples, and all samples were called from there.
 According to this call tree `B` calls out to two different functions, `C` and `H`.
 However with just this tree we do not yet know how long each function took.
-This is where self time and running time come into play.
+This is where self counts and running counts come into play.

-# Self and running time
+# Self and running sample counts

 With the above graph, we know that the functions at the leaf of the graph were the actual functions that were running when we took the samples.
-So for the leaf functions `E`, `G`, and `F`, their self times are 1ms.
-Their running times will be the same as their self time.
+So for the leaf functions `E`, `G`, and `F`, their self count are 1ms.
+Their running times will be the same as their self count.
 Now walking up the stack, respectively the function `D`, `F`, and `H` called those functions.
-Since we never actually observed those functions directly running (they weren't at the end of the stack), then the self times for all of those functions would be 0ms.
+Since we never actually observed those functions directly running (they weren't at the end of the stack), then the self counts for all of those functions would be 0ms.
 However, because the functions they called *did* in fact run, then the running times would be 1ms each.
 Walking all the way up to root of the graph we get to function `A`.
-This node on the call tree would have a self time of 0ms as we never actually directly observed it running, but it includes every other function that we did observe, so the running time would be 3ms.
-The following is a graph of all the running and self times where the first number is the running time, and the second is the self time.
-So `A:3,0` would be the function `A` with the running time of 3ms, and the self time of 0ms.
+This node on the call tree would have a self count of 0ms as we never actually directly observed it running, but it includes every other function that we did observe, so the running time would be 3ms.
+The following is a graph of all the running and self counts where the first number is the running time, and the second is the self count.
+So `A:3,0` would be the function `A` with the running time of 3ms, and the self count of 0ms.

 ```
              A:3,0